mca91/itewrpkg/README.md

 ### Usage

 The function `get_materials_itewr()` is intented as a convenience function for students working with the companion.
-It downloads up-to-date versions of all supplements to the book such as datasets and R codes from the [GitHub repository](https://github.com/mca91/EconometricsWithR) of the book and saves them to the current working directory (or a location of choice provided to the argument `dir`) according to the following structure:
+It downloads up-to-date versions of all supplements to the book such as datasets and R codes from the [GitHub repository](https://github.com/mca91/EconometricsWithR) and saves them to the current working directory of R (or a location of choice provided to the argument `dir`) according to the following structure:

 - `<your_working_directory>/ITEWR/Rmds/` (.Rmd files)